-They urged the government to make vaccines against Coronavirus free for everyone in India, which will not only boost uptake but also curb the death toll from the infection.
+They urged the government to make vaccines against Coronavirus free for everyone in India, which will boost uptake and curb the infection’s death toll.

 “For India to stem Covid-19, the nation cannot allow any differential approach for its residents.”

-The government-mandated pre-registration via a mobile app to create a vaccination records infrastructure for adults is also not feasible as only around a third of people in rural areas have an internet connection, the experts said.
+The experts said that the government-mandated pre-registration via a mobile app to create a vaccination records infrastructure for adults is also not feasible as only around a third of people in rural areas have an internet connection.

-Instead, a simple vaccination card may be a better option, they suggest.
+Instead, they suggest a simple vaccination card may be a better option.